Updated 25/05/2026

 WHO reframes pregnancy care around positive experience

-The World Health Organization’s updated antenatal care guideline represents a fundamental shift in approach, moving beyond traditional clinical risk detection to emphasise respectful, person-centred care.
+According to The Lancet Global Health, the World Health Organization’s updated antenatal care guideline represents a fundamental shift in approach, moving beyond traditional clinical risk detection to emphasise respectful, person-centred care.
 This reframing positions antenatal care around the goal of achieving a positive pregnancy experience for all women.

-The transition from “visits” to “contacts” reflects evidence that more frequent, high-quality engagements reduce maternal and perinatal morbidity and mortality while improving women’s overall care experience.
+The transition from “visits” to “contacts” reflects evidence that more frequent, high-quality engagements reduce maternal and perinatal morbidity and mortality while improving women’s overall care experience, as reported in The Lancet Global Health.
 This approach recognises that meaningful interaction, rather than routine check-ups, forms the cornerstone of effective antenatal care.

 Coverage gaps persist despite proven effectiveness

-Despite antenatal care being recognised as one of the most effective platforms for improving maternal and perinatal health outcomes, significant coverage and quality gaps persist across low- and middle-income countries.
+Despite antenatal care being recognised as one of the most effective platforms for improving maternal and perinatal health outcomes, significant coverage and quality gaps persist across low- and middle-income countries, according to The Lancet Global Health analysis.
 The evidence reveals that many healthcare systems continue to struggle with implementing comprehensive care models.

 Quality metrics require fundamental reassessment

 The shift from quantity-focused metrics to quality-centred approaches requires healthcare systems to fundamentally reassess their antenatal care delivery models.
-Evidence suggests that traditional visit-based metrics fail to capture the depth of interaction necessary for optimal maternal and perinatal outcomes.
+The Lancet Global Health analysis suggests that traditional visit-based metrics fail to capture the depth of interaction necessary for optimal maternal and perinatal outcomes.

 Evidence supports increased contact frequency